 My story is evidence that a guy with average intelligence and a lot of drive can break into Healthcare IT, and continue to move forward to find new opportunities and challenges.

 In 2008, I left GE Healthcare to work for a Seattle area hospital, where I implemented an EMR from McKesson, then joined the project that implemented Epic for the entire health system.
 Then at the end of 2015, my family and I moved to Raleigh, NC.
-I joined a local hospital implementing the Epic Home Health product.
+I joined a local hospital supporting several Epic modules.